OpenVZ/vzkernel/Documentation/bpf/bpf_devel_QA.rst

 Be aware that this is not a final verdict that the patch will automatically get accepted into net or net-next trees eventually:

-On the netdev kernel mailing list reviews can come in at any point in time.
+On the bpf kernel mailing list reviews can come in at any point in time.
 If discussions around a patch conclude that they cannot get included as-is, we will either apply a follow-up fix or drop them from the trees entirely.
 Therefore, we also reserve to rebase